DaXcess/CWVR/README.md

 This mod, just like my Lethal Company VR mod, is powered by Unity's OpenXR plugin, and is thereby compatible with a wide range of headsets and runtimes, like Oculus, Virtual Desktop, SteamVR and many more!

-CW // VR supports both [BepInEx](https://docs.bepinex.dev/) and the [Content Warning Workshop](https://steamcommunity.com/app/2881650/workshop/), however compatibility will only be handled within the loader that CW // VR is loaded with.

 ### Discord Server

 We have a dedicated section within the [Flat2VR Discord Server](https://discord.com/invite/ZFSCSDe)!